Interested in becoming a nonprofit board member?

-The Whatcom Community Foundation launched a new Board Match Program October 2016.
+The Whatcom Community Foundation launched a Board Match Program in October 2016.
 The training was six hours over two evenings and included engaging presentations, open discussion, live interviews of current board members, and ‘meet and greets’ with nonprofits looking for new board members.

 They developed the program to entice potential leaders within the local community to engage in nonprofit board service.
 Overall, the training introduced a number of dedicated, local nonprofits and clearly outlined what it takes to be a successful board member.
 Additionally, it served as a fantastic way to network with other community-committed people.

 I personally had the chance to meet with four different nonprofits – some Executive Directors and some Board members.
 We had 10 minutes with each nonprofit to learn more about their cause, what they’re looking for in a board member, and what service looks like to them.
 In turn, attendees described their backgrounds, what they might be able to offer, and what interested them about the nonprofit.
 At the final wrap up, many of the attendees felt inspired and energized by the amount of dedicated people within our community.

 We heard a number of characteristics necessary to make a successful board member, including attentiveness, kindness, and creativity.
 However, what stood out to me most, was preparedness.
 A good member does his or her research and reading beforehand, makes time to make the meetings, and shows up ready to engage.

 The networking was fantastic.
 Not only did we get to meet established nonprofits, but dedicated, passionate people looking to be more engaged.
 Attendees included relatively recent college grads to those well seasoned in the job market.
 There were directors, HR representatives, bankers, consultants, and more.
 Everyone had a unique set of skills and perspectives.